zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 To use a 3rd party cross compiler that is not provided by the Zephyr SDK, follow the steps below.
 It is possible to use a 3rd party cross compiler and still use the Zephyr SDK's host tools.
-See :ref:`the section above <sdkless_builds>` for details.
+See `Building without the Zephyr SDK`_ for details.

 #.
 We will use the `GCC ARM Embedded`_ compiler for this example, download the
    package suitable for your operating system from the `GCC ARM Embedded`_ website